 ENVIRONMENTAL TECHNICIAN 1210

-An employee in this class performs technical work in collecting data and analyzing information about a wide range of concerns affecting the quality of the environment in a town or local jurisdiction.
+An employee in this class performs technical work in collecting data and analyzing information about a wide range of concerns affecting the quality of the environment.
 The incumbent monitors diverse forms of pollution and assesses environmental resources in the jurisdiction.
 Work is performed under general supervision and is reviewed by a technical supervisor through direct observation, reports and conferences.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

-Compiles inventories of environmental resources in a town or locality, such as wetlands, waterways, important ecosystems, hydrology, flora and fauna;
+Compiles inventories of environmental resources, such as wetlands, waterways, important ecosystems, hydrology, flora and fauna;

 Identifies and assesses changes in plant and animal species;